rancher/rancher-docs/README.md

 ---
 ```

 The title metadata is rendered as the published page's headline.
-The renderer wraps the content of the `title` in H1 level HTML header tagss, which are equivalent to `#` in Markdown syntax.
+The renderer wraps the content of the `title` in H1 level HTML header tags, which are equivalent to `#` in Markdown syntax.
 This means that all subsequent headers on the page should be second level (`##`) or more.

 ## Organization